versia-pub/server/README.md

 Some CLI commands that return data as tables can be used in scripts.
 To do so, you can use the `--json` flag to output the data as JSON instead of a table, or even `--csv` to output the data as CSV.
 See `bun cli help` for more information.

 Flags can be used in any order and anywhere in the script (except for the `bun cli` command itself).
 The command arguments themselves must be in the correct order, however.

+### Rebuilding the Search Index

+You may use the `bun cli index rebuild` command to automatically push all posts and users to Meilisearch, if it is configured.
+This is useful if you have just set up Meilisearch, or if you accidentally deleted something.

 ### Using Database Commands